raspberrypilearning/electricity-generation/en/step_6.md

 --- task ---

 All the new energy variables are listed in the **Variables** menu.
-They are also automatically shown on the stage but you don't need them shown there for this project.
+They are also automatically shown on the Stage, but you don't need them shown there for this project.

 Click on the tickboxes next to each variable to hide them from view.